HenrikBach1/ansible-scripts/CONTAINER_INSTALLATION.md

 2. **System-wide installation**: When possible, commands are also installed system-wide
    - Creates symlinks in `/usr/local/bin/`
-   - Adds global hooks in `/etc/profile.d/`
+   - Adds global hooks in `/etc/profile.d/` when permissions allow

 3. **Fallback mechanisms**: For containers with restrictive permissions
-   - Creates commands in `/workdir/.container_commands/`
+   - Creates commands in `/tmp/.container_commands/`
    - Creates commands in `/tmp/bin/`
    - Updates global PATH settings when possible